m3cinc/m3cinc.github.io/Pollution/Pollution.md

 ## Choroplethr Approach with Animation

 To perform this last step, we limit our observation to a radius less than 250 miles.
 This will provide visual support for the progress achieved between 2008 and 2015.
 Recognizing that such radius is quite large, we also map the current progress in collecting denser information.
-Levels of Ozone and PM2.5 and Radii evolutions are captured in a series of 8 annual charts, one for each variable, and animated with the Chroropletr player implemented with an html file.
+Levels of Ozone and PM2.5 and Radii evolutions are captured in a series of 8 annual charts, one for each variable, and animated with the chroroplethr player implemented with an html file.

 ```r